SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/cloud-remote-access.html.md

 layout: redirect
 ---

-### Introduction

-The Cumulocity Cloud Remote Access feature allows you to remotely access operating panels and other devices via a web browser.
+The Cumulocity Cloud Remote Access microservice allows you to remotely access operating panels and other devices via a web browser.

+### When to use Cloud Remote Access

+To provide the best level of control, remote devices should be represented as devices in the Device Management of Cumulocity, with the corresponding reporting, remote control and real-time functionality.

+In some cases however, it is not possible or not economic to implement every aspect of a machine or remote device in a Cumulocity agent.
+For example, it might be a legacy device that does not have APIs for accessing certain parts of the functionality, or it may have many very low-level configuration parameters that would be very involved to map to Cumulocity.

+In this case, you can use Cloud Remote Access to securely manage remote devices.
+The benefit is that you manage the device in the same way as if you had it physically close to you.

+>**Important**: Be aware that using Cloud Remote Access includes administrative intervention:
+>
+>* Often, devices have no detailed permission management, so you give a user very fundamental access to the device.
+* You may remotely operate machinery.
+Users may only use this feature following the machine safety standards.

+### Supported protocols and gateways

+The following protocols are supported:

+* Remote Desktop (VNC)
+	* Shares the desktop of the remote device
+	* Mouse and keyboard for interaction
+* Secure Shell (SSH)
+	* Console for command line access
+	* Keyboard for interaction
+* Terminal (Telnet)
+	* Protocol used for old device types
+	* Console for command line access
+	* Keyboard for interaction

+The following gateways are supported:

+* Netcomm NTC 6200
+	* Gateway router device
+	* Latest Firmware (4.2.1)
+* VNCProxy plugin
+	* Linux agent
+	* Can be used on any linux-based gateway device
+	* Latest version required
+* Third-party devices
+	* Many third-party devices are supported, for details see [Devices guide](/guides/devices)

+### How Cloud Remote Access works

+Cloud Remote Access is a secure way to directly access remote devices through a web browser.

 ![VNC](/guides/images/users-guide/VNC1a.png)

+The following protocols are supported:

+* Remote Desktop (VNC)
+* Secure Shell (SSH)
+* Terminal (Telnet)

 Cloud Remote Access works as in the illustration below.
-The remote-controlled device runs a VNC, SSH or Telnet server and is connected to a gateway compatible with Cloud Remote Access.
+The remotely controlled device runs a VNC, SSH or Telnet server and is connected to a gateway compatible with Cloud Remote Access.
 This gateway must be registered as a device within the Device Management application in Cumulocity.
 More information about registering devices and instructions can be found in [Device Management > Device Registration](/guides/users-guide/device-management/#device-registration) in the User guide.

 ![VNC2](/guides/images/users-guide/VNC2.png)

 With Cloud Remote Access users can

-* view status visualizations and track updates of remote devices immediately as if the user were at the device location,
+* view status visualizations and track updates of remote devices directly in the same way as if you were at the device location,
 * connect to remote devices easily as complex VPN setups are not required,
 * establish connection via Telnet or SSH to the gateway itself or to any device in the local area network.